floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_basic_usage.md

 order: 100
 layout: docs
 edition: community
-description: How to use sgadmin to connect to an Elasticsearch cluster to configure Search Guard
+description: How to use sgadmin to connect to an OpenSearch/Elasticsearch cluster to configure Search Guard
 ---
 <!---
 Copyright 2020 floragunn GmbH